Arizona v. Navajo Nation: Majority

-The 5–4 majority opinion, written by Justice Brett Kavanaugh was joined by Chief Justice John Roberts and Associate Justices Clarence Thomas, Samuel Alito, and Amy Coney Barrett.
-Siding in favor of the states, Justice Kavanaugh argued that the treaties were stipulations of property rights rather than obligations of the Federal Government to fulfill any proposed purposes of said treaty.
-Additionally, Kavanaugh noted that the U.S. Government would owe no obligation to assist in these requests by the Tribes unless the tribal requests are explicitly stated within the treaty itself.
+By a vote of 5–4, the Court ruled for Arizona; the opinion was by Justice Brett Kavanaugh.
+He wrote that the treaties were stipulations of property rights rather than obligations of the Federal Government to fulfill any proposed purposes of said treaty, and that the U.S. Government has no obligation to assist Tribes in securing the resources promised by treaties unless explicitly required by treaty terms.